Estimating the roughness exponent of stochastic volatility from discrete observations of the integrated variance: Main results

 While our main results are concerned with rough stochastic volatility models based on fractional Brownian motion, a significant portion of our approach actually works completely trajectorial-wise, in a model-free setting; see \Cref{Section Pathwise}.
 So let $x:[0,1]\to\bR$ be any continuous function.
 For $p \ge1$, the $p^\text{th}$ variation of the function $x$ along the $n^{\text{th}}$ dyadic partition is defined as

 If there exists ${R} \in [0,1]$ such that

 we follow \cite{HanSchiedHurst} in referring to ${R}$ as the \textit{roughness exponent} of $x$.
-Intuitively, the smaller $R$ the rougher the trajectory $x$ and vice verse.
-Moreover, if $x$ is a typical sample path of fractional Brownian motion, the roughness exponent ${R}$ is equal to the traditional Hurst parameter (see in~\cite[Theorem 3.5]{HanSchiedHurst}).
+Intuitively, the smaller $R$ the rougher the trajectory $x$ and vice versa.
+Moreover, if $x$ is a typical sample path of fractional Brownian motion, the roughness exponent ${R}$ is equal to the Hurst parameter~\cite[Theorem 5.1]{HanSchiedHurst}.
 An analysis of general properties of the roughness exponent can be found in \cite{HanSchiedHurst}.
 There, we also provide an estimation procedure for ${R}$ from discrete observations of the trajectory $x$.
-However, the problem of estimating ${R}$ for a trajectory of stochastic volatility is more complex, because volatility cannot be measured directly; only asset prices and their realized variance \eqref{realized variance eq 2} can be observed.
+However, the problem of estimating ${R}$ for a trajectory of stochastic volatility is more complex, because volatility cannot be measured directly.
+If we assume that asset prices can be observed continuously, then we can also observe their integrated variance \eqref{realized variance eq 2}.
 In our current pathwise setting, this corresponds to making discrete observations of

 where $g:\bR\to\bR$ is sufficiently regular.
-For instance, in the rough stochastic volatility model \eqref{price process eq}, \eqref{log volatility eq}, where log-volatility is given by a fractional Ornstein--Uhlenbeck process \eqref{OU process eq}, we will take $x$ as a trajectory of the fractional Ornstein--Uhlenbeck process and $g(t)=(e^{t})^2=e^{2t}$.
+For instance, in the rough fractional stochastic volatility model \eqref{price process eq} and \eqref{log volatility eq}, where log-volatility is given by a fractional Ornstein--Uhlenbeck process \eqref{OU process eq}, we will take $x$ as a trajectory of the fractional Ornstein--Uhlenbeck process and $g(t)=(e^{t})^2=e^{2t}$.

 Let us now introduce our estimator.
 Suppose that for some given $n\in\bN$ we have the discrete observations $\{y(k2^{-n-2}):k=0,\dots, 2^{n+2}\}$ of the function $y$ in \eqref{y antiderivative eq}.
 Based on these data points, we introduce the coefficients